Beyond-Reality/beyondrealitygaming.com/pages/01.Home/docs.md

 ##### If you would like to contribute please visit, https://github.com/Beyond-Reality/beyondrealitygaming.com/tree/master/pages/02.Mod-Pack's

-The formatting is pretty straight forward to make a new page.
-Every page needs a folder, which adds the slug and adds it to the side menu of the main page.
-Every folder needs a markdown file labled docs.md inside of it.
-Which will contain all the information on the topic.
-At the top of each docs.md you need to add some YMAL matter to make it all function.
+The formatting is pretty straight forward to make a new page or to edit a existing one.
+For every new document you need to nest it inside a folder.
+This adds the slug and link to the side menu of the Wiki.
+Every folder needs a markdown file labled **docs.md** inside of it.
+Which will contain all the text displayed inside the slug/link.
+At the top of each markdown file **(docs.md)** you need to add some YMAL matter to make it all function.

-You can copy and paste this for the most part
+#### You can copy and paste this for the most part
 ```
 ---
 title: Insert name here!